-Discharge Point - for the purposes of this permit, the location where collected and concentrated stormwater flows are discharged from the facility such that the first receiving waterbody into which the discharge flows, either directly or through a separate stormsewer system, is a water of the state.
+Discharge Point - for the purposes of this permit, the location where collected and concentrated stormwater flows from the facility are discharged to a water of the state.
 Discharge-Related Activity - activities that cause, contribute to, or result in stormwater and allowable non-stormwater point source discharges, and measures such as the siting, construction and operation of stormwater controls to control, reduce, or prevent pollution in the discharges.